zentures/surgemq/messages/README.md

-Package mqtt is an encoder/decoder library for MQTT 3.1 and 3.1.1 messages.
+Package message is an encoder/decoder library for MQTT 3.1 and 3.1.1 messages.
 You can find the MQTT specs at the following locations:

 >	3.1.1 - http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/